colonelwatch/dotfiles/README.md

 8. Connect to WiFi network through `nmtui` and manually set DNS to `1.1.1.1`, `1.0.0.1`, and `8.8.8.8`

-9. Execute `recovery.sh`, which includes manual prompts and recovery
+9. Call `cd .dotfiles && bash ./recovery.sh`, which includes manual prompts and recovery
     * Enter user password to set `fish` as the login shell
     * Authorize home recovery from Google Drive by logging in on the browser
     * Accept github fingerprint (if necessary) to proceed with Logseq graph recovery